dwaltsch/SmortStat/README.md

 If this doesnt help make sure to open an Issue

 # Roadmap
-Beta Release End of 2020
+Beta Release at the End of 2020
 Season Patch every 2-3 months with new content

 # Contributing